MDSKiel/calibmar/lib/colmap/README.md

 -------

 The COLMAP library is licensed under the new BSD license.
-Note that this text refers only to the license for COLMAP itself, independent of its dependencies, which are separately licensed.
+Note that this text refers only to the license for COLMAP itself, independent of its thirdparty dependencies, which are separately licensed.
 Building COLMAP with these dependencies may affect the resulting COLMAP license.

-    Copyright (c) 2018, ETH Zurich and UNC Chapel Hill.
+    Copyright (c) 2023, ETH Zurich and UNC Chapel Hill.
     All rights reserved.

     Redistribution and use in source and binary forms, with or without